 What do Hearing Test Results Mean?

 Ultimately, a typical hearing test identifies whether a person has hearing loss and how bad it is.
 Adults who have minor hearing loss, 25 decibels or less, are considered to have normal hearing.
-Using this test expert can determine if the loss of hearing is:
+Using this test we can determine if the loss of hearing is:

 - Moderate to severe